mathjax/MathJax-node/README.md

 This repository contains a library that provides an API to call [MathJax](https://github.com/mathjax/mathjax) from Node.js programs.
 The API converts individual math expressions (in any of MathJax's input formats) into HTML (with CSS), SVG or MathML code.

-See the comments in the individual files for more details.

-The `bin` directory contains a collection of command-line programs for converting among MathJax's various formats.
-These can be used as examples of calling the MathJax API.

 Use

 ```